 Dr. Pemberton was resident doctor of the village for some time during the early years.
 He was followed by Drs.
 H. Wismer, A. Crawford and G. Fairbairn.
 G. Crawford and H. W. Edward were Springside's druggists.
 Miss Annie Spencer, Registered Nurse, operated a small nursing home for a few years and secured the services of doctors from Yorkton.

 The services of resident doctors and druggists came to an end as the Depression set in.
 A new highway (now known as the Yellowhead Highway) made travel to Yorkton easier and these services were never revived in the town.
 The highway was built during the 1930s through the efforts of A. C. Stewart, Minister of Highways and Member for Yorkton.

 The Saskatchewan government declared Springside a village in 1909.
 Councillors elected to the first village council were F. H. Willis, J. J. Howarth and Henry Turner.
 At the first meeting held on January 3, 1910, at the J. J. Howarth Implement Warehouse, Mr. Willis was appointed chairman and William Dinsdale as Secretary-Treasurer and Assessor, the latter's salary for the first year being $25.
 To celebrate the occasion, the newly-elected council hosted a dinner at their own expense for all ratepayers of the village at the conclusion of the meeting.

 From information in Springside and District Memoirs, published in 1980.
-Copies of the book may be viewedat the Town Office.
+A copy of the book may be viewed at the Town Office.

 Above: Front Street in the early days.
 From the left, Henry Turner's office, Simpklin's General Store, Davis Bros Feed Stable and office, Frank Willis' General Store and house, William Dinsdale's boarding house.
 Behind can be seen Charlie Beck's General Store, Thompson's blacksmith shop, school and barn.